About the Review

 The Review may make recommendations regarding the three specific interventions but also about how the healthcare system can improve its response to concerns raised about other medicines and medical devices in the future.

-Click here to find out more about the scope of the Review and our approach to our work.
+Click here to visit our terms of reference to find out more about the scope of the Review and our approach to our work.